-A well-defined back makes you look powerful.
+A big well-defined back makes you look powerful.
 Building back muscles requires volume.
 Also, a solid muscular back makes you stronger.
 The back muscles are a complex system of muscles that work together to support almost every athletic move.
 They support your body when you exercise.
-You cannot achieve a perfectly designed body without a well-defined muscular back.
+You cannot achieve a perfectly designed body without a big and thick well-defined muscular back.
 Moreover, your legs and back show your dedication to your workout and bodybuilding.

 Developing back muscles requires knowledge of the back’s anatomy.
 Back muscles differ from the other muscle in your body.
 Also, the back muscles function differently than the other large muscle groups.
 While the quads and chest push weight, the back muscles pull it.
 The back muscles also experience fatigue differently than the other muscle groups.
 How do you feel when your legs or back muscles reach the point of failure?
 See what we mean!
 Therefore, we will discuss how to develop a muscular defined back.
 Use these four exercises to develop a muscular, defined back:

 Lat-Pulldown develops the latissimus dorsi muscle, giving you that v-shape look many covet.
 The latissimus dorsi, the lats, is the most significant back muscle.
 Thus, the lats will get most of the attention and determine how your back muscles look.
 Use the lat-pulldown, one of the best exercises for a muscular back.
 It can help you evaluate your overall strength.
 You need to perform lat-pulldowns on a machine.
 It requires using your arms, back, shoulders, and abdominal muscles.
 The back muscles respond well when working with other muscles to lift heavy weights.

 - Grab the bar of the lat-pulldown machine firmly.

 - Make sure that you retract your scapula and pull your shoulders back.

 - Now tighten your core and slightly lean back as your arms stretch out.

 - Exhale and slowly pull the bar down to your chest.